USRC Apache: U.S. Navy Service

 Apache returned to U.S. Coast Guard control when the Coast Guard was returned to the jurisdiction of the U.S. Department of the Treasury on 28 August 1919.
-She remained active in the Coast Guard until 1937, then saw service with the United States Army in the Pacific during World War II before being scrapped in 1950.
+She remained active in the Coast Guard until 1937, then saw service with the United States Army as a radio Transmitter ship in the Pacific during World War II.
+In October 1944, Apache broadcast General Douglas MacArthur's "I have returned" speech.
+She was scrapped in 1950.